Safety First: The Importance of Safety Signs in the Workplace

 Common Safety Signs in Workplaces

-Below are some examples of safety signs used in blue-collar workplaces.
+Below are some examples of safety signs used in workplaces.
 These are used to promote workplace safety, prevent accidents, and show designated areas for safety.

 These signs usually have a yellow background and are used to warn individuals of potential hazards like wet floors, spills, or oil residue.
 Some examples include “Caution - Slippery When Wet” or “Caution - Watch Your Step.”